About the Massachusetts Board of Library Commissioners

 - provide specialized library services to blind and physically handicapped residents.

-The Board was established in 1890 under Chapter 78 of the Massachusetts General Law, and governed by nine Commissioners appointed by the Governor.
+The MBLC was established in 1890 under Chapter 78 of the Massachusetts General Laws and is governed by nine Commissioners appointed by the Governor.
 The director of the Board is appointed by the Commissioners and is responsible for the administration of the programs and advisory services of the Board.

-The administrative office of the Board is located at 98 North Washington St., Suite 401, Boston, MA 02114, and open Monday through Friday from 8:30 am to 5 pm.
+The administrative office of the Board is at 98 North Washington Street (Suite 401), Boston, MA and open Monday through Friday from 8:30am to 5:00pm.